Super Bowl bonus checks allow players on both teams to cash out in big way

 Winning a Super Bowl can assure immortality for teams and a shiny new Lombardi Trophy to put on display, but it also comes with a tidy paycheck for those players fortunate enough to compete for football’s biggest prize.

-The Kansas City Chiefs wrapped up their second consecutive Super Bowl win on Sunday, taking down the San Francisco 49ers in Las Vegas, and in addition to a heck of a party in Sin City and the new rings they’ll soon put on their fingers, they also will cash in.
+The Kansas City Chiefs wrapped up their second consecutive Super Bowl win on Sunday, taking down the San Francisco 49ers in Las Vegas.
+Now that the party in Sin City is over and the parade back home scheduled — and the new rings ordered, they can set their collective sights on something else: cashing in.

 According to the NFL’s collective bargaining agreement, each eligible player on the Chiefs’ roster will receive a check for $164,000 for being on the winning team in the Super Bowl.